cyclops1982/biltongbox/README.md

 # Biltongbox

-Raspberry pi with some breakout modules that is supposed to control temperateure in a box, while monitoring humidity and controlling some fans.
+Scripts that helped me develop and control my biltongbox.

-Current status: Just a backup of some scripts that i have
+The simple aim is to control temp and humidity a bit better.
+This is mainly done by controling temp and air speed.